apostrophecms/apostrophe-documentation/docs/core-concepts/editable-content-on-pages/custom-widgets.md

 ```

 ::: tip
-While it's good to get some experience making all the folders and files
-yourself, the Apostrophe CLI pacakage that you installed earlier can easily
+The Apostrophe CLI package that you installed earlier can easily create basic
-create basic module structures for you from templates.
+module structure for you.
 You can learn more in the
 [Apostrophe CLI README](https://github.com/apostrophecms/apostrophe-cli/blob/master/README.md).
 :::

-1. Now you this new widget to the `modules` object in our app.js:
+1. Now you add this new widget to the `modules` object in our app.js:

 ```javascript
 // app.js